cosmoscout/cosmoscout-vr/README.md

 The software can be build on Linux (gcc or clang) and Windows (msvc).
 Nearly all dependencies are included as [git submodules](externals), please refer to the section [Build Instructions](#build-instructions) in order to get started.

-**CosmoScout VR is research software which is still under heavy development and changes on a daily basis.
-Many features are badly documented, it will crash without warning and may do other unexpected things.
-We are working hard on improving the user experience - please [report all issues and suggestions](https://github.com/cosmoscout/cosmoscout-vr/issues) you have!**

 # Features

 <p align="center">